-Classes: Each program candidate will take five out of the six honor classes during the course of their Sophomore-Senior years at Trinity College of Florida, where one course option can be a one/two-week intensive class taken by here at Trinity College, somewhere in the United States, or abroad taught by Trinity faculty at Oxford University and/or Cambridge University in England.
-Trinity Honors Program class options include:
+Classes: Each program candidate will take a variety of six honor classes during the course of their Sophomore-Senior years at Trinity College of Florida, where one course option can be a one/two-week intensive class taken here at Trinity College, somewhere in the United States, or abroad.
+Trinity Honors Program classes include:

-- A. Readings in Christian Thought/Theology 1 (Classical Period) - B. Readings in Christian Thought/Theology 2 (Modern Day Period) - C. Darwinism, Intelligent Design, and the Rhetoric of Science - D. Contemporary Issues in Ethics and Theology - E. C. S. Lewis Apostle to the Skeptic - F. Western Civilization Great Books
+- A. Readings in Christian Thought/Theology 1 (Classical Period) - B. Reading in Christian Thought/Theology 2 (Modern Day Period) - C. Darwinism, Intelligent Design, and the Rhetoric of Science - D. Contemporary Issues in Ethics and Theology - E. C.S.
+Lewis Apostle to the Skeptic - F. Western Civilization Great Books